7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ok
 (my_gun@127.0.0.1)2>
 ```
 Okay, on to websockets.
-The client needs to send a request asking for an _upgrade_ to convert a connection to a websocket.
-You can read about that process in the gun docs [here](https://github.com/ninenines/gun/blob/master/doc/src/guide/websocket.asciidoc).
+The client needs to send a request asking for an _upgrade_ in order to convert a connection to a websocket.
+You can read about upgrade requests in the gun docs [here](https://github.com/ninenines/gun/blob/master/doc/src/guide/websocket.asciidoc).
 I added the following code to `my.erl`:

 ```erlang
 -module(my).